lazydino/docker-respond-cms/Readme.md

 # Dockerized Respond CMS.

 Still quite experimental.
 Currently don't have plans for making this super robust.
-But it can server to kickstart someone else out there?
+But it can serve to kickstart someone else out there?
 Only tested on Ubuntu 14.04.

 # Prerequisites